 Business-wise, he should have a page that clearly states the prices and the business terms, and that clarifies the currency/exchange situation and what that means in purchasing power for visitors from the US.
 (Bed and breakfasts in New England should likewise have such explanations for visitors from Canada).
 He should detail the standard terms like check-in and check-out times and procedures, and anything else that he has found that outsiders are sometimes confused or surprised by.
 He should indicate the differences in price with season; and also indicate when he has openings.

 The overall design for this Web site should be very simple -- no fancy effects, just text and photos, in plain static HTML -- so he could easily and quickly update your pages.
 He should be able to change the online indications of room availability in a couple minutes by hand, without the need for any fancy custom code.

-he should focus on the cultural environment, providing as much
+basics, he should focus on the cultural environment, providing